 [Section 26 amended by No. 113 of 1965 s.
 8(1); No. 33 of 1983 s.
 18.]

 26A.
-Offences by company or body corporate
+Offences by body corporate

-(1) Where a company or other body corporate is convicted of an offence against this Act, every person who at the time of the commission of the offence was a director or member of the governing authority of the company or other body corporate or an officer concerned in the management thereof and who authorized or permitted the commission of the offence is guilty of the like offence.
+(1) Where a company or other body corporate is convicted of an offence against this Act, every person who at the time of the commission of the offence was a director or member of the governing authority of the company or other body corporate or an officer concerned in the management thereof and who authorised or permitted the commission of the offence is guilty of the like offence.

 (2) A person referred to in subsection (1) may, on the request of the prosecutor, be convicted on the proceedings on which the company or other body corporate is convicted if the court is satisfied that the person had reasonable notice that the prosecutor intended to make that request.